Men's Mental Health Hotline

 This isn’t about weakness.
 The reasons men avoid mental health support are structural, cultural and deeply ingrained, and understanding them isn’t about assigning blame.
 It’s about naming what’s actually in the way.

-Research funded by Movember found that 64% of men wait over a week to seek any medical advice after noticing symptoms, and 31% delay by a month or more.
-That delay has consequences: Conditions that are highly treatable early become significantly harder to address over time.
+Research funded by Movember found that 64% of men wait over a week to seek medical advice after noticing symptoms, and 31% delay by a month or more.
+That delay has consequences: conditions that are highly treatable early become significantly harder to address over time.

 How Depression and Anxiety Show Up Differently in Men

 One of the main reasons men go undiagnosed is that the mental health system has largely been designed around how women present with depression — visible sadness, crying, expressing emotional pain directly.
-Men frequently don’t fit that template, and the result is that their symptoms get attributed to personality, stress or poor choices rather than recognized as signs of a treatable condition.
+Men frequently don’t fit that template, so their symptoms get attributed to personality, stress or poor choices rather than recognized as signs of a treatable condition.

 If any of the following patterns are familiar in yourself or someone you love, they’re worth taking seriously.

+- Irritability and anger.
 Depression in men is far more likely to surface as irritability, a short fuse, frustration and anger outbursts than as visible sadness.
-A man who seems constantly edgy, reactive or impossible to please may not be having a bad stretch — he may be depressed.
-This pattern is one of the most frequently missed signs, both by the men experiencing it and by the people around them.
+A man who seems constantly edgy or impossible to please may not be having a bad stretch — he may be depressed.
+This is one of the most frequently missed signs.

+- Overworking and escape behaviors.
 Pouring everything into work, sports, gaming or constant activity is a common way men manage feelings they haven’t named yet.
-From the outside, it can look like drive or dedication.
-From the inside, it’s often avoidance — keeping the noise loud enough that there’s no room for anything uncomfortable to surface.
+From the outside it can look like drive; from the inside it’s often avoidance.

+- Substance use.
 Alcohol and substance use are significantly more common in men with untreated depression and anxiety.
-When emotional pain doesn’t have an outlet, self-medication fills the gap.
-The problem is that the substance use often gets identified and treated, while the underlying mental health condition continues unaddressed — setting up a cycle that’s hard to break.
+The substance use often gets identified and treated while the underlying condition goes unaddressed — setting up a cycle that’s hard to break.

 Physical Symptoms

 Men are considerably more likely to report physical symptoms than emotional ones when they’re struggling.
 Chronic headaches, back pain, digestive problems, persistent fatigue and unexplained physical tension are all recognized presentations of depression and anxiety in men.
-According to the Anxiety & Depression Association of America (ADAA), research has shown that gender disparities in depression diagnosis largely disappear when male-typical symptoms — the externalized, behavioral and physical presentations — are incorporated into screening tools.
-The symptoms are there.
-The system just hasn’t always been looking for them in the right places.
+According to the Anxiety & Depression Association of America (ADAA), gender disparities in depression diagnosis largely disappear when male-typical symptoms — the externalized, behavioral and physical presentations — are incorporated into screening tools.
+The symptoms are there; the system just hasn’t always been looking for them in the right places.

 Common Mental Health Conditions in Men

 Mental health conditions don’t discriminate by gender, but how they show up, how they’re identified and how often they’re treated varies significantly.
-These are the conditions most commonly affecting men, with particular attention to how men’s experience of them may differ from what’s typically described.
+These are the conditions most commonly affecting men.

-The most prevalent and most underdiagnosed mental health condition in men.
-More than 6 million men experience it annually in the United States alone — many without ever receiving a diagnosis.
-If low energy, irritability, loss of interest in things you used to care about or a persistent sense of numbness has been part of your recent experience, it’s worth talking to someone.
+- Depression.
+The most prevalent and most underdiagnosed condition in men — more than 6 million experience it annually in the U.S., many without ever receiving a diagnosis.
+If low energy, irritability, loss of interest or persistent numbness has been part of your recent experience, it’s worth talking to someone.
 Our depression hotline is available any time.

+- Anxiety.
 More than 3 million men live with panic disorder, agoraphobia or other anxiety-related conditions.
-Anxiety in men often presents as hypervigilance, irritability, difficulty switching off or a constant low-level sense of dread rather than the more visible worry that’s typically associated with anxiety.
+Anxiety in men often presents as hypervigilance, irritability or a constant low-level sense of dread.
 Our anxiety hotline is a free, confidential space to talk through what you’re experiencing.

-Men are exposed to trauma at high rates — through combat, workplace accidents, violent crime and childhood experiences — but are significantly less likely to be diagnosed with or treated for post-traumatic stress disorder (PTSD).
-The stigma around expressing vulnerability makes disclosure harder, and many men carry trauma responses for years without ever naming them as such.
+- PTSD and trauma.
+Men are exposed to trauma at high rates but are significantly less likely to be diagnosed with or treated for post-traumatic stress disorder (PTSD).
+Many carry trauma responses for years without ever naming them.
 Our PTSD hotline is available if you need a place to start.

-Men are roughly twice as likely as women to develop a substance use disorder and significantly less likely to seek treatment for one.
-The intersection of substance use and untreated mental health conditions is particularly common in men — and particularly important to address together rather than in isolation.
+- Substance use disorders.
+Men are roughly twice as likely as women to develop a substance use disorder and significantly less likely to seek treatment.
+The intersection of substance use and untreated mental health conditions is particularly common in men and important to address together.
 SAMHSA’s helpline (800-662-4357) is a strong first call for anyone navigating this combination.

 If Someone You Love Is Struggling

-• Come in sideways, not head-on.
+- Come in sideways, not head-on.
 Asking directly “Are you depressed?” often triggers defensiveness.
-A better entry point: “You haven’t seemed like yourself lately — want to grab food and talk?” or “I’ve noticed you seem exhausted.
-How are things actually going?”
+A better entry point: “You haven’t seemed like yourself lately — want to grab food and talk?”
 Curiosity opens more doors than concern.

-• Talk about what you’re observing, not what you’re diagnosing.
-“I’ve noticed you’re drinking more than usual” or “You seem really on edge lately” lands differently than “I think you have depression.”
+- Talk about what you’re observing, not what you’re diagnosing.
+“I’ve noticed you’re drinking more than usual” lands differently than “I think you have depression.”
 Let him connect the dots without feeling labeled.

-• Call for yourself if you need to.
+- Call for yourself if you need to.
 You don’t have to have it figured out before you reach out.
-Calling a warmline to talk through what you’re seeing and get guidance on how to help is a completely valid reason to call.
+Calling a helpline to talk through what you’re seeing and get guidance on how to help is a completely valid reason to call.

 Our mental health resources for families offer additional guidance for anyone supporting a loved one through a mental health struggle.